 Kombucha 221 BC

-Fermented Rice Water and beautiful hair
+Fermented Rice Water and Beautiful Hair

 You can use both white or brown rice to prepare this wonderful hair elixir.

 If you suffer from fizzy, dull, dry hair that tangles easily, split ends and breakage then this article is for you!
-Scroll down to learn more on how Fermented Rice Water can change the health and appearance of your hair.
+Scroll down to learn more about how Fermented Rice Water can change the health and appearance of your hair.

 The use of Fermented Rice Water in hair has been a longtime beauty secret of the Red Yao tribe in Asia.
 Referred to as the “Worlds Longest Hair Village”, they are also known as the “Land of Rapunzels” because the women all have incredibly long, strong and shinny hair.
 Amazingly the “Rapunzels” of the village do not develop gray hair until they are into their late eighties.
 That’s because they wash their hair with Fermented Rice Water– the water that’s left over after soaking rice.
 Instead of throwing it away, they allow it to sit for a few days before using it to wash and rinse their hair.
 But that’s not all they use it for.
 Female farmers in parts of China, Japan and Southern Asian countries bathe in the water to give them healthy, glowing skin.